subratpandeyy/subratpandeyy/README.md

-<h1 style="text-align:center;">👋 Hello, I'm Subrat Pandey!</h1>
+<h1 align="center">Hello, I'm Subrat Pandey!🥷</h1>

 Welcome to my GitHub!
 I'm a developer student passionate about building impactful projects, solving challenging problems, and diving deep into the mysteries of the universe.
 My areas of focus include MERN stack development, Data Structures and Algorithms (DSA), and a strong curiosity for space science.

  <h3>🚀 About Me</h3>
  <ul>
+ <li>🧑‍💻 Co-Member at GeeksForGeeks Student Chapter GIETU. </li>
  <li>🌱 Currently exploring and developing projects with the MERN stack.</li>
  <li>💻 DSA Enthusiast: Problem-solving is my thing!
 I’m constantly working on enhancing my algorithmic skills.</li>
  <li>🌌 Space Science Explorer: The cosmos inspires me, and I love learning about space-related innovations.</li>